tannewt/wa-law.org/bill/2023-24/sb/5233/1/README.md

     a.
 Tax was imposed under this section during the immediately preceding calendar quarter, and the most recent quarterly balance is more than $30,000,000; or

     b.
 Tax was not imposed under this section during the immediately preceding calendar quarter, and the most recent quarterly balance is more than $15,000,000.

+## Section 18
+(1) The pollution liability insurance program trust account is established in the custody of the state treasurer.
+All funds appropriated for this chapter and all premiums collected for reinsurance shall be deposited in the account.
+Except as provided in chapter 70A.345 RCW, expenditures from the account shall be used exclusively for the purposes of this chapter including payment of costs of administering the pollution liability insurance program and emergency program.

+## Section 19
+(1) Money in the treasurer's trust fund may be deposited, invested, and reinvested by the state treasurer in accordance with RCW 43.84.080 in the same manner and to the same extent as if the money were in the state treasury, and may be commingled with moneys in the state treasury for cash management and cash balance purposes.

+## Section 20
+Section 19 of this act expires July 1, 2030.